What is the best time of year to visit Big Sur?

 Think “homey” and “rustic” when you think of Lucia Lodge.
 Think of warm, cozy, updated rooms with comfortable beds.
 Think of close-up, breathtaking views of the Pacific Ocean and the Santa Lucia Mountains.
 We are not the five-star resort found further up the road in Big Sur Valley.

 We are the easy, relaxed, friendly inn that many return to each year.

 What are the amenities of the Lodge?

 In addition to the overnight accommodations, Lucia Lodge has a restaurant open for continental breakfast (guests only), and lunch & dinner open to all.
 There is indoor, outdoor, and patio dining.
 There is a small store and giftshop on the premises.
 We often have live music on selected days in the high season.

 There is no cell phone service.
 There are no TVs in the rooms.
-There is a public pay phone, as well as free wireless Internet access.
+Free limited WiFi*.

 The lodge is centrally located on the coast with access to the Big Sur Valley, the interior of Big Sur, and famous Hearst Castle all within an hour’s drive*.